Headshot of Carrie Sheaffer

 One of my stops in my journey towards figuring out what I want to be when I grow up was the Peace Corps.
 After having established myself as a writer for a few years, I took a break and joined the Peace Corps, where I taught English in a small town in Ukraine.
 (If you want to know more about that experience, you can find out all about it here.)

 I learned a lot during my two years in Ukraine.
 For example, I learned that I’m not very good at teaching high school students.
 I also reaffirmed my interest in international communication, business, and work that “does a body good.”
-When I returned from my assignment, I enrolled in a graduate degree program with the goal of transitioning into a career that had a more international focus–only to find that international focus right where I was.
-I now work with writers and software engineers all over the world, including China.
+When I returned from my assignment, I enrolled in a graduate degree program with the goal of transitioning into a career that had a more international focus—only to discover that the international collaboration I was looking for was already part of my work in software.

 Education

 I graduated with an M.S. in Global Energy Management from the University of Colorado Denver.
-The GEM program, as it’s called, is unique in that it brings students from all over the world together.
-The program caters to working (and traveling) professionals, and brings students from many different backgrounds together.
-The breadth of experience my classmates brought to the program was amazing and extremely enriching.
+The program has since been renamed and somewhat re-envisioned, but was originally designed for working professionals.
+It brought together students from diverse backgrounds around the world.
+The international cohort was one of the most valuable aspects—my classmates’ varied perspectives and experiences made the program exceptional.
 When I tell people about my degree, I always mention that it’s a business degree, not an engineering degree.
-It’s like having an MBA with a focus on the energy industry.
+It’s essentially an MBA with a focus on the energy industry.